greydanus/greydanus.github.io/_posts/2016-09-05-regularization.markdown

 layout: post
 comments: true
 title:  "The Art of Regularization"
-excerpt: "Regularization seems fairly insignificant at first glance, but it has a huge impact on deep models.
-I'll use a one-layer neural network trained on the MNIST dataset to give an intuition for how common regularization techniques affect learning."
+excerpt: "Regularization has a huge impact on deep models.
+Let's visualize the impact effects of various technigues on a neural network trained on MNIST."
 date:   2016-09-05 11:00:00
 mathjax: true
 thumbnail: /assets/regularization/thumbnail.png
-author: Sam Greydanus
 ---

 <div class="imgcap_noborder">